SkyForgerUK/p3-household-budget/README.md

     - 1 line of C0114: Missing module docstring (missing-module-docstring)

 - On second run 1 error was shown:
-    - C0114: Missing module docstring (missing-module-docstring) - in order to fix pylint C0114 function needs disabling
+    - C0114: Missing module docstring (missing-module-docstring)

 - On third run - all errors have been cleared
     - Code rated at 10/10 after fixes.